Having a newborn can be really tough for anyone. Make mom life easier by learning these 21 helpful newborn hacks when you become a new parent.

-So in an effort to make your mom life a lot easier, I’ve put together the top 21 tips I wish I knew when I became a mom for the first time.
+So in an effort to make your mom’s life a lot easier, I’ve put together the top 21 tips I wish I knew when I became a mom for the first time.

 I hope you find these brilliant newborn hacks as helpful as I did!

-Also check out: What Those First Two Weeks After You Give Birth are REALLY Like.
+Related Post: What Those First Two Weeks After You Give Birth is REALLY Like.

 1 – Avoid changing pad covers